billsfyuen/text_analysis_assignment/README.md

 # AI Text Analysis Assignment

-This is a code assignment developed by Bill YUEN for a job interview.
+This is a coding assignment developed by Bill YUEN for a job interview.

 ## Features

 - Keyword Extraction: Identifies and extracts the most important keywords or phrases from a text.
 - Text Summarization: Generates a concise summary of a longer text.
-- Topic Classification: Categorizes the text into predefined topics (e.g. sports, politics, technology, entertainment).
+- Topic Classification: Categorizes the text into predefined topics (e.g., sports, politics, technology, entertainment).

 ## Project Structure